JustinLoye/bgpkit-broker/README.md

 `bgpreader`, the BGPStream command-line tool, queries this broker to discover which files to download for a given time window and collector.

-Unfortunately the CAIDA broker has become unreliable in practice.
-As of early 2026 it silently hangs for RIPE RIS collectors (e.g. `rrc00`) on recent time windows, making it impossible to work with RIPE RIS data without a workaround.
-The project does not appear to be actively maintained.
+Unfortunately the CAIDA broker has become unreliable for recent data.
+As of early 2026 it does not work for RIPE RIS collectors (e.g. `rrc00`), making it impossible to work with RIPE RIS data without a workaround.

 `bgpkit-broker` is a strong alternative: